How to use Prompt Caching?

 Visual explaining how prompt caching works

-Using Prompt Caching with Anthropic models
+How to use Prompt Caching with Claude models

 How do I enable Prompt Caching?